mehtavishwa30/oracle/README.md

 # oracle
-A Sway smart contract for price oracles
+A smart contract written in Sway to provide asset prices to blockchain applications.